Solo play "Mom Baby God" digs deep into pro-life teen crusaders

 But I found myself wondering why this is the funniest thing I'd seen onstage this year, when it's a stinging reminder that my right to my body is under threat and, hmm, maybe I should go down the parenting route because someone needs to counter the unstoppable progeny of condom-less Kool Aid-drinkers with reasonably informed, non-indoctrinated leaders of the non-future.
 I think I'd be just as comfortable with my head stuck in a garbage disposal.

-"Mom Baby God" by Madeline Burrows returns to Single Carrot Theatre on March 30 at 8 p.m. as a part of "Undercurrent: Theatre For Now" along with "The Bitter Game" by Keith A. Wallace (now closed), "Kids On Bikes" by Nicole Daniels (March 24 and 25 at 8 p.m.), and "You Are The Hero" by Daniel Park (March 23 at 7:30 p.m., March 25 at 5 p.m., and March 26 at 3 p.m.).
+"Mom Baby God" by Madeline Burrows returns to Single Carrot Theatre on March 30 at 8 p.m. as a part of "Undercurrent: Theatre For Now."
 For more information, visit singlecarrot.com.